 Search related documents:

-Co phrase search for related documents- adequate support and lockdown beginning: 1
+Co phrase search for related documents- additional subject and logistic regression analysis: 1

 - adequate support and lockdown condition: 1